Skip to Main Content

 Life insurance for high net worth applicants

-High-net-worth individuals (HNWIs), people who own at least $1 million in liquid or investable assets, sometimes overlook the need for life insurance.
-It may seem that because they have significant wealth, they don't have to rely on insurance to provide a payout for their beneficiaries after they pass.
+Life insurance can play an important role in estate planning, especially for high-net-worth individuals (HNWIs).
+A high-net-worth individual is typically categorized as someone with at least $1 million in liquid or investable assets.
+It may seem that because they have significant wealth, they don't need insurance to provide a payout for their beneficiaries after they pass.
 However, even for those with significant savings, life insurance remains a crucial financial tool.
-Beyond offering some replacement for lost income, life insurance plays a pivotal role in estate planning for HNWIs.
 The tax-free death benefit provided by life insurance policies can be utilized to cover estate taxes, ensuring that beneficiaries receive their full inheritance.
-In times of market volatility, where the value of investments may fluctuate unpredictably, life insurance offers a stable financial safety net, safeguarding the long-term financial security of loved ones.
+If passing on generational wealth is a primary goal, the tax advantages may also be a benefit of life insurance for wealthy individuals — if the policy is structured properly.
+Overall, life insurance offers a stable financial safety net, safeguarding the long-term financial security of loved ones.

 Compare life insurance providers quickly and easily